 There’s a wide array of removable appliances that apply in orthodontics.
 For some orthodontic issues a good quality orthodontic lab will make your appliance by hand under direction of the orthodontist.

 The newer, removable kind of dental aligner is transparent and can be applied to most cases that would otherwise have needed conventional braces.
-Invisalign uses computer technology to pre-plan movements to as many teeth as needed.
-However, while Invisalign is effective, it looks and feels completely different to traditional braces.
-During the Invisalign treatment, an orthodontist will provide a patient with a series of clear aligner trays.
+Invisalign is one such brand available for orthodontists to use, and uses computer technology to pre-plan movements to as many teeth as needed.
+However, while clear aligner treatment is effective in the many cases, it looks and feels completely different to traditional braces.
+During the clear aligner treatment, an orthodontist will provide a patient with a series of clear aligner trays.
 The patient will wear each set of trays over the period of 1-2 weeks, to guide teeth into the new desired position.

 If you’re self-conscious about your crooked or misaligned teeth, a consultation with a specialist Orthodontic office such as Fine Orthodontics will provide you with a detailed diagnosis and a personalised treatment plan.